-that entity's budget is not regarded as having been presented to parliament and therefore the entity is not required to report the budgetary information specified in this Standard.

-14 The explanations of major variances required to be disclosed by paragraph 6(h) or 7(b) are those relevant to an assessment of the discharge of accountability and to an analysis of performance of an entity, not merely focusing on the numerical differences between original budget and actual amounts.
+- that entity's budget is not regarded as having been presented to parliament and therefore the entity is not required to report the budgetary information specified in this Standard. - 15 The explanations of major variances required to be disclosed by paragraph 6(f) or 7(b) are those relevant to an assessment of the discharge of accountability and to an analysis of performance of an entity, not merely focusing on the numerical differences between original budget and actual amounts.
 They include high-level explanations of the causes of major variances rather than merely the nature of the variances.
-Accordingly, even when there are no major numerical differences between the original budget and actual amounts, an entity might need to have regard to any revised budgets presented to parliament and include explanations for major numerical differences between any revised budget and actual amounts.
+Furthermore, if revised budgets are presented to parliament, even when there are no major numerical differences between the original budget and actual amounts, an entity might need to have regard to those revised budgets and include explanations for major numerical differences between them and actual amounts.
 Such explanations are made when they are relevant for the assessment of the discharge of accountability and to an analysis of the performance of an entity.